skalmadka/urbancode-helm/README.md

-# delivery-insights-helm
+# urbancode-helm
-IBM UrbanCode Delivery insights Helm chart for deploying on Kubernetes
+UrbanCode Velocity Helm chart for deploying on Kubernetes